Compartmental neuron models: Increased computational accuracy in multi-compartmental cable models

-Each dendridic section is subdivided into segments, which are typically seen as uniform circular cylinders or tapered circular cylinders.
+Each dendritic section is subdivided into segments, which are typically seen as uniform circular cylinders or tapered circular cylinders.
 In the traditional compartmental model, point process location is determined only to an accuracy of half segment length.
 This will make the model solution particularly sensitive to segment boundaries.
 The accuracy of the traditional approach for this reason is O(1/n) when a point current and synaptic input is present.
 Usually the trans-membrane current where the membrane potential is known is represented in the model at points, or nodes and is assumed to be at the center.
 The new approach partitions the effect of the input by distributing it to the boundaries of the segment.
 Hence any input is partitioned between the nodes at the proximal and distal boundaries of the segment.
 Therefore, this procedure makes sure that the solution obtained is not sensitive to small changes in location of these boundaries because it affects how the input is partitioned between the nodes.
 When these compartments are connected with continuous potentials and conservation of current at segment boundaries then a new compartmental model of a new mathematical form is obtained.
 This new approach also provides a model identical to the traditional model but an order more accurate.
 This model increases the accuracy and precision by an order of magnitude than that is achieved by point process input.